ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_considerations.md

 The KMIP for VMware service is available as a stand-alone service without being associated to a VMware instance.
 Each instance of the service can serve one or more VMware vCenter Server® or VMware vSphere® instances.

-The supported client applications are vCenter Server 6.7 and 7.0 and vSphere 6.7 and 7.0.
+The supported client applications are:
+* vCenter Server 6.7, 7.0, and 8.0
+* vSphere 6.7 and 7.0

 ## Technical specifications for KMIP for VMware
 {: #technical-specifications-for-kmip-for-vmware-on-ibm-cloud}